Open-concept bathrooms blur the line between utility and serenity; you have a seamless space where function and flow are one and the same.

 3. Handmade Haven

-Undulated square ivory tile creates an accent panel with a classic niche in a tranquil open-concept bathroom.
+Frosty undulated square tile creates an accent panel around this classic niche.
 A vertical grid surrounds it on the shower wall, drawing the eye up and then down to complementary floor tile.
-Dusky powder-blue and teal accents evoke peace and salty seas.
+Dusky blue and teal accents evoke peace and salty seas.

 4. Industrial Edge

-Handsome basalt-look tile bathes this his-and-hers shower, playing with vertical stripes that add three-dimensional texture.
-Large, quietly aggregated panels continue across the floor.
+Basalt-look tile bathes this handsome his-and-hers shower, playing with vertical stripes that add three-dimensional texture.
+Large, quietly speckled panels continue across the floor.

 [Related: There’s Nowhere To Go but Up With Vertical Tiles]